wp-plugins/xili-language/readme.txt

 = What happens if frontpage is a page ? =

-Before publishing an 'how-to', since 0.9.9.4, the plugin incorporates now features that are formerly possible through the hookable functions of xili-language.
+Since 0.9.9.4, the plugin incorporates now features that are formerly possible through the hookable functions of xili-language.
 The page frontpage must have her clones in each other languages.
-As for posts, if the user's browser is not in the default language, xili-language will display the page in the corresponding language if set by the editor.
-Be patient, a detailled post will arrive soon... [here](http://dev.xiligroup.com/?p=708#tab-1)
+As for posts, if the user's browser is not in the default language, xili-language will display the page in the corresponding language if set by the editor. [home page of website dev.xiligroup.com](http://dev.xiligroup.com/) uses this feature.

-This first beta releases are for theme's creator or designer.

 The plugin post is frequently updated [dev.xiligroup.com](http://dev.xiligroup.com/xili-language/ "Why xili-language ?")